 Andrea is a researcher and book historian based at the University of Leiden where she works for two faculties.
 At Social Sciences she carries out research on the output of scientific systems as well as working on European projects that centre on research integrity.
 At the Humanities faculty she carries out her doctoral research on reconstructing historical possibilities of reading, by considering the activity as a cultural technique with its particular affordances.
 Her background on communication sciences as well as both of her research lines touch upon the subjects of technologies and tools, their implied neutrality, and their consequences both for individuals and society at large.
 Andrea is member of the Huizinga Institute (the Dutch research network for Cultural History) and co-chair of the Nederlandse Boekhistorische Vereniging (the Dutch Book Historians Association).

 The lectures and the discussion will take place in English.

 underbelly soundartmedia will have publications by our guests for sale during the event.

-tickets: € 5–10 sliding scale – stichting new emergences has a limited amount of sponsored tickets available for anyone with limited financial resources.
-For more information please send a message to anne AT newemergences.com.
+tickets: € 5–10 sliding scale – for a sponsored ticket please send a message to anne AT newemergences.com.
 This event is curated and hosted by Anne Wellmer.